dward2/BME547/Lectures/intro_to_gui.md

     from this list.
     + `current()` method determines which item in predefined values list is selected.
+    + `postcommand=` parameter links a function that will be called before any values are displayed in the Combobox.

 ### Adding Images to Interface
 See [tkinter_images.md](../Resources/tkinter_images.md) in the Resources folder